Application Creation Guidelines

-Rather than crashing when they run low on memory, the devices are designed to restart automatically.
-This behavior clears their memory and causes downtime of much less than 1 minute, as opposed to the lengthy downtime that a hard crash would cause.
-In the rare cases when devices do run out of memory and restart automatically, SWF files are almost always responsible.
-The known scenarios when this can occur are as follows.
+Media player devices are designed to restart automatically when they run low on memory, to avoid crashing.
+In the rare cases when devices do run out of memory or restart automatically, SWF files are almost always responsible.
+The known scenarios when this can occur are as follows:

 - The SWF file size is greater than 500KB.
-Larger SWF files do work correctly in most cases, but it is recommended as a best practice that SWF files be limited in size.
-Smaller files are far less likely to be burdensome to the devices.
+Larger SWF files do work correctly in most cases.

-- The SWF file uses bitmapped image files outside itself that have a very large file size, either individually or collectively.
-Any bitmapped image files that you use in the production of an SWF file should be small files.
+- The SWF file uses bitmapped image files outside itself that have very large file sizeS, either individually or collectively.
+Any bitmapped image files that you use in the production of an SWF file should be small.
 It is important to note that merely reducing the height and width of the flash file’s placeholder on the canvas in Adobe Flash (or any similar authoring tool) will not reduce the actual file size.